hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 present in some use cases (e.g., Certificate Transparency {{?RFC9162}}) or could be built.
-It is worth noting that while trusting the signer to not re-use the state is a strong assumption, other signature schemes like ECDSA introduce similar assumptions for the verifier, by requiring the signer to never re-use the nonce.
+It is worth noting that while trusting the signer to not re-use the state is a strong assumption, other signature schemes like ECDSA introduce similar assumptions, by requiring the signer to never re-use the nonce.

 # Potential State Management Approaches {#pot-sol}